Exorcism of the Gerasene demoniac: Gerasa, Gadara, or Gergesa?

 Of the possible locations, this location is one of two that falls within the modern political boundaries of Israel, although Israel's Annexation of the Golan Heights is not universally recognized.
-Historically, the cities of the Decapolis were outside of the territory of Roman province of Judaea and had a minimal Jewish presence during the time period of Jesus' ministry.
+Historically, the cities of the Decapolis were outside of the territory of Roman province of Judaea and had a minimal Jewish presence during the time period of Jesus's ministry.

 Most texts dating from before Origen refer to the area as the Land of the Gadarenes, leading many to believe that the location's identification with Gergasa in later texts and popular imagination to be a later corruption.
 The Land of the Gadarenes is also the terminology used in the Peshitta, which a minority of scholars as well as many Syriac churches claim to be the original Gospel that was later translated into Greek.

 Some modern scholars have also speculated that Hippos (Golan Heights), located within Israel's pre-1967 borders could be a potential location for the exorcism due to its proximity to the coast of the Sea of Galilee.

 The Biblical texts themselves do not mention a specific city in and of itself, only a general area, using terms such as "the region of" and "the land of".
 The rural scenery combined with the fact that tombs were generally located outside of a city due to superstitions regarding ritual impurity indicate that the most probable location was in a rural area that did not belong to any existing city proper.
 In any event, all of these possible locations are located within the territory of the Decapolis on the eastern side of the Sea of Galilee.